meeshkan/properties-driven-development-tutorial/ARTICLE.md

 1. Searching for a non-existing key raises a `KeyError`.
 1. Deleting a key and then searching for it raises a `KeyError`.

-We also consider our second requirement be checked as we trust Hypothesis to have generated duplicate keys.
-We could work on the requirement of keeping keys sorted next, but we actually want the requirement to hold also after deletions.
+In this case, we'll also consider our second requirement implemented as we trust Hypothesis to have generated duplicate keys.
+We could work on the requirement of keeping keys sorted next, but we want to be sure the requirement also holds after deletions.
 So that's the next requirement we'll tackle: Deleting a key and then searching for it raises a `KeyError`.

 ### Implementing deletion

 The requirement states that searching for a deleted key raises a `KeyError`.
 But how can we put that into a property?
 One way is to use our `some_sorted_dicts()` generator from earlier and let Hypothesis draw one of the keys for deletion.
 We would then delete that key and ensure searching raises a `KeyError`.

 To draw a key to delete, we could use `composite` again to create a composite strategy.
 This strategy would yield a sorted dictionary, the dictionary of expected contents, and a key to delete.
 However, in this case, it makes more sense to use the built-in [`data`](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.data) strategy from Hypothesis.
-It is not a normal Hypothesis strategy, but one that comes with the `draw` method we can use to sample a value from a generator _during the test_.
+This strategy comes with the `draw` method and we can use it to sample a value from a generator _during the test_.

 Here's how we can use `data()` to sample a key to delete from the list of inserted keys: